SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 logic::sequencer::rs_latch;     // RS latch sequencer connected
 ```

-The available sequencer options, unfortunately, are capable of only slightly moore than wjat can be done with just a logic block alone using feedback.
+The available sequencer options, unfortunately, are capable of only slightly moore than what can be done with just a logic block alone using feedback.
 See the examples below.
 You can do many tasks that would at first blush look like a job for the latches by simply setting one input as feedback, and the other two to your latch inputs; if 2 is feedback and say Clear or G is 1 and Set or D is 0
-Below is shown in the 4 left columms an RS latch, and in the right 4, a D latch on the left
+Below is shown in the 4 left columns an RS latch, and in the right 4, a D latch on the left

 | 2 | 1 | 0 | Out | 2 | 1 | 0 | Out |
 |---|---|---|-----|---|---|---|-----|